Weird behaviour

 Starting from 46341 all computed squares are simply wrong due to arithmetic overflow regardless of their result's sign.

-2. Solving the issue requires a data type to accommodate squares of arbitrary int values.
+2. Solving the issue requires a data type accommodating squares of arbitrary int values.
 The smallest int value (having maximum amount) is - 2 31 .
 Its square is thus 2 62 representing the method's largest possible result.
 Choosing return type long allows for a maximum value of 2 63 - 1 being ways larger than required.
-Turning the int into a long expression is easy:
+Replacing the int return type by long and correcting the square multiplication solves the issue:

 static public long getSquare (int value) {